Arundhati1008/dn4-java-fse-hands-on/Week3_SpringBoot_JPA/03_MavenSpringBootProject/README.md

-# Task: Create Spring Boot Project with Maven

-- Initialize a Maven project
-- Add Spring Boot dependencies
-- Create a simple `@RestController` endpoint

-## Files:
-- pom.xml
-- Application.java
+#  Exercise 4: Creating and Configuring a Maven Project

+### Objective:
+Set up a Maven-based Spring project for a Library Management system with Spring dependencies and build plugins.

+---